 A retrofit has a host of options you can choose from, including recycling solutions.
 A retrofit enables the use of foam bitumen, waxes and other additives.
-Special bitumen and alternative mixing cycles can be utilised as well.
+Special bitumen and alternative mixing cycles can be utilized as well.

 Again, the plant owner can determine the level of the commitment.
-Many retrofit customers incorporate a new dryer, which optimises heat transfer – and of course reduces emissions – and enables the employment of an expanded range of materials, including RAP.
+Many retrofit customers incorporate a new dryer, which optimizes heat transfer – and of course reduces emissions – and enables the employment of an expanded range of materials, including RAP.

 A retrofit can include environmental upgrades to the bitumen tank and baghouse.
 It can incorporate noise reduction solutions, too.
 A host of technological improvements can be made – including revamped burners, mixers and the control system.